 Connected cars are not necessarily autonomous

 That said, you might already have guessed that connected cars have nothing to do with autonomous vehicles.
-When you thought of the term “connected car” for the first time, you might have immediately imagined autonomous cars that share the road and communicate with each other to avoid collisions.
-While we might get to that point in a few years, and while most autonomous cars will probably connect to the internet, connected cars as such have nothing to do with autonomous driving.
+When you thought of the term “connected car” for the first time, you might have imagined autonomous cars that share the road and communicate with each other to avoid collisions.
+While we might get to that point in the years to come, and most autonomous cars will probably connect to the internet, today's connected cars have nothing to do with autonomous driving.

 The connected car market is growing